 You can add another SSD to build the Raid 0.

-In addition to 128GB SSD, the laptop is also comes with a WD 1TB hard drive, but only 5400RPM and SATA III transmission interface specifications, is used to meet the storage needs.
+In addition to 128GB SSD, the laptop also comes with a WD 1TB hard drive, but only with 5400RPM and SATA III port.

 The laptop supports up to 64GB DDR4 2133MHz RAM.